pszemraj/textsum/README.md

 Here are some suggestions for additions to the README in order to reflect the latest changes in the `__init__` method of your `Summarizer` class:

 ### Using Optimum ONNX Runtime

+> ⚠️ **Note:** This feature is experimental and might not work as expected.
+Use at your own risk. ⚠️🧪

 ONNX Runtime is a performance-focused inference engine for ONNX models.
 It can be used to enhance the speed of model predictions, especially on Windows and in environments where GPU acceleration is not available.
 If you want to use ONNX runtime for inference, you need to set `optimum_onnx=True` when initializing the `Summarizer` class.